Bonfida/solana-name-service-guide/sns-book/src/sns-api/users.md

 ### User Listings

 This endpoint can be used to retrieve the domains of a user and their listing details.
+Please see the`PlatformEnum` definiton for details on `availability id`.

 > Request